mmollina/Cpp_and_R/README.md

 importFrom(Rcpp, evalCpp)
 ```

-13. In this tab click in check.
+13. Now, click in `check`.
 Rstudio will use `devtools` to make
     all checks in our package.
 This automatically compile the
     documentation and check for all sorts of errors, warnings and
     notes.
-Probably we will get some of them.
+Probably we will get some of them, it is normal at the first time.
+    If you want to submit your pacjage to `CRAN`, all steps shoud
+    pass trough the check procedure marked with OK!
+It could take
+    some time to figure out some of the errors.
+But again, it is
+    completely normal, just take your time and lots of research on
+    internet and you will fix the errors.
+    Since your package were checked, you can click in `Build & Reload`
+    button and use it!

-14. Now let us use our package!
+14. So, let us use our package!

 ``` r
 require(rfpack)